 Margi Griebling-Haigh is proud to be a member of a family which includes three generations of composers.
 Born in Akron, Ohio in 1960, she began her musical training in early childhood with her parents, Mary Ann and Stephen T. Griebling.
 Before graduating from high school, she had already won many awards in composition on the local, state, and national levels, including a grant from BMI (Broadcast Music Inc.) in 1975, and First Prize in the National Federation of Music Clubs Competition for New Orchestral Works in 1978.
 She studied piano with Margaret Baxtresser and oboe with Harvey McGuire and John Mack of the Cleveland Orchestra, and became principal oboist of the Akron Youth Symphony and the University Circle Youth Orchestra, winning concerto competitions with both.
 Majoring in oboe performance, she earned a Bachelor of Music degree from the Eastman School of Music with Robert Sprenkle and a Masters degree from the San Francisco Conservatory with Marc Lifschey.

-Ms. Griebling-Haigh has received commissions from Cleveland Orchestra Principal Hornist Richard King and Assistant Principal Bassoonist Barrick Stees, Cleveland Orchestra (deceased) Principal Oboist John Mack, Vandoren USA, renowned organist Karel Paukert, the Schenectady Symphony, the Cleveland and Kulas Foundations, The Cleveland Institute of Music Cello Ensemble, the Greater Akron Musical Association, Hendrix College Music Department, the Crosstown, Fiati, and Huntingdon Trios, and a group of 16 nationally renowned flutists from across the country, among others.
+Ms. Griebling-Haigh has been Composer in Residence at the Kent/Blossom Music Festival since 2011.
+She has received commissions from Cleveland Orchestra Principal Hornist Richard King and Assistant Principal Bassoonist Barrick Stees, Cleveland Orchestra (deceased) Principal Oboist John Mack, Vandoren USA, renowned organist Karel Paukert, the Schenectady Symphony, the Cleveland and Kulas Foundations, The Cleveland Institute of Music Cello Ensemble, the Greater Akron Musical Association, Hendrix College Music Department, the Crosstown, Fiati, and Huntingdon Trios, and a group of 16 nationally renowned flutists from across the country, among others.
 Cleveland area oboist Danna Sundet and flutist Mary Kay Ferguson, of the chamber ensemble Panorámicos, have been responsible for the creation of numerous works.
 In 2007 she received a Jerome Composer Commission from the American Composers Forum, which resulted in a chamber music setting of the Norwegian Folk Tale Askelad and the Seven Silver Ducks, complete with a recording by the Vecchione/Erdahl Duo, and her own illustrated children's book.
 Askelad and her chamber music version of The Story of Babar, the Little Elephant have been on the roster of Young Audiences of Minneapolis for several seasons.
 She has also collaborated twice with The Poets' League of Greater Cleveland and has had music choreographed by Karen Gabay, principal dancer of the (former) Cleveland-San Jose Ballet.
 Her music is published by Jeanne, Inc., Minneapolis; Ludwin Music, Inc., Los Angeles, and her own company, Musicalligraphics.

 Ms. Griebling-Haigh served as Principal Oboist at the Heidelberg Schlossspiele Festival in 1981, and has performed as an oboist and English hornist with symphonies throughout New York State, as well as Erie, Pennsylvania, and northeast Ohio.
 She spent summers from 1985 to 1990 at the Pierre Monteux Memorial School in Maine, studying orchestral repertoire, performing, and composing, and counts this place and its people among her dearest influences.